Wheat Allergy

 How is a wheat allergy diagnosed?

-Through skin prick tests, blood tests, and elimination diets.
+Through a combination of medical history, physical examination, skin prick test, blood tests, and elimination diet.

 What is the treatment for a wheat allergy?